Connectoids II: existence of normal trees: Characterisation via dispersed sets

 We show that the \emph{fat topological split $\vec{K}_{\aleph_0}$}, i.e.\ a subdivision of the split of the directed multigraph obtained from the $\vec{K}_{\aleph_0}$ by replacing every edge with $\aleph_1$ parallel edges, is the appropriate structure for a characterisation of normal trees in directed graphs.
-We call a set $W$ \emph{fat topological split $\vec{K}_{\aleph_0}$-dispersed} if for any fat topological split $\vec{K}_{\aleph_0}$~$K$ there exists a finite set $X \subseteq S$ such that the unique component of $ D - X$ containing almost all branch vertices of $K$ avoids $W$.
+We call a set $W$ \emph{fat topological split $\vec{K}_{\aleph_0}$-dispersed} in a directed graph $D$, if for every fat topological split $\vec{K}_{\aleph_0}$~$K$ there exists a finite set $X \subseteq S$ such that the unique strong component of $ D - X$ containing almost all branch vertices of $K$ avoids $W$.

 \begin{thm} Let $D$ be a directed graph and $U \subseteq V(D)$.
-Then there exists a normal tree containing $U$ if and only if $U$ is a countable union of fat topological split $\vec{K}_{\aleph_0}$-dispersed sets. \end{thm} \begin{proof} For the forward direction we use \cref{thm:jung} and show that any dispersed set is also fat topological split $\vec{K}_{\aleph_0}$-dispersed.
-Let $W$ be a dispersed set and suppose for a contradiction that there exists a fat topological split $\vec{K}_{\aleph_0}$~$K$ such that for any finite set $X \subseteq V(D)$ the strong component of $D - X$ containing almost all branch vertices of $K$ contains an element of $W$.
-We call this component of $D - X$ the \emph{good} component.
+Then there exists a normal tree containing $U$ if and only if $U$ is a countable union of fat topological split $\vec{K}_{\aleph_0}$-dispersed sets. \end{thm} \begin{proof} For the forward direction we use \cref{thm:jung} and show that every dispersed set is also fat topological split $\vec{K}_{\aleph_0}$-dispersed.
+Let $W$ be a dispersed set and suppose for a contradiction that there exists a fat topological split $\vec{K}_{\aleph_0}$~$K$ such that for every finite set $X \subseteq V(D)$ the strong component of $D - X$ containing almost all branch vertices of $K$ contains an element of $W$.
+We call this strong component of $D - X$ the \emph{good} strong component.